Arun2024-AI/javascript-coding-practice/program-writing.md

     <b><a href="#javascript-coding-practice">↥ back to top</a></b>
 </div>

-## Q. How do you find min and max value in an array?
+## Q. Write a program to find min and max value in an array?

 **Example:**